sudop0wer/decorators/README.md

 # decorators

-A Python script that manages a login system with classes and decorators
+A Python script that manages a login system with classes and decorators.